Resources, information, tips, and more regarding lawn care in Oregon.

 Laying new grass seed or sod for your dead lawn is the only thing you can do to bring it back.
 A local landscaping company such as J&C Lawn Care can help you determine the best course of action, depending on your lawn size and amount of dead grass.

-Generally, lawns that are more than 50% dead should have new sod laid and lawns under that with small bare patches can be overseeded in the fall.
+Generally, lawns that are more than 50% dead should have new sod laid and lawns with small bare patches can be overseeded in the fall.

 The fall season is the best time to get your lawn in its best form for the following spring.
 The temperature and weather conditions in autumn are perfect for restoring your lawn back to its full potential, including 100% grass cover, soil restoration, and making your lawn more wear tolerant.